A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 \subsubsection{Modifying the training strategy for document-level NMT}

 Jean and Cho \cite{Jean:2019} designed a regularisation term to encourage an NMT model to exploit the additional context in a useful way .
-This regularisation term was applied at the token, sentence and corpus levels, and was based on pair-wise ranking loss, that is, it helped to assign a higher log-probability to a translation paired with the correct context than to the translation paired with an incorrect one.
-Employing their proposed approach to train a context-aware NMT model \cite{Voita:18}, they showed that the model became more sensitive to the additional context and outperformed the context-agnostic Transformer baseline in terms of empirical evaluation (BLEU).
+This regularisation term was applied at the token, sentence and corpus levels, and was based on pair-wise ranking loss, that is, it helped assign a higher log-probability to a translation paired with the correct context than to the translation paired with an incorrect one.
+They employed their proposed approach to train a context-aware NMT model \cite{Voita:18}, and showed that the model became more sensitive to the additional context, in addition to outperforming the context-agnostic Transformer baseline in terms of empirical evaluation (BLEU).

 Recently, Saunders et al. \cite{Saunders:2020} introduced a document-level reward function in the sequence-level minimum risk training (MRT) objective for NMT \cite{Shen:2016}.
 They treated the batches of sentence-pairs as a pseudo-document and experimented with both random sentences and true document-context within a batch.
 Further, they approximated the non-differentiable gradient of the document-level metric with Monte Carlo sampling following \cite{Shannon:2017}.
 They showed improvements for the English$\rightarrow$German translation task when using document-level BLEU and TER \cite{Snover:06}.\textsuperscript{\ref{note:doc-metric}}